Mejiro Ramonu

-Mejiro Ramonu (メジロラモーヌ, April 9, 1983 – September 22, 2005) was a Japanese thoroughbred racehorse and broodmare who became the first filly to win the Japanese Triple Tiara in 1986.
+Mejiro Ramonu (メジロラモーヌ, Hepburn: Mejiro Ramōnu; April 9, 1983 – September 22, 2005) was a Japanese Thoroughbred racehorse and broodmare who became the first filly to win the Japanese Triple Tiara in 1986.

 Background

 Mejiro Ramonu was foaled in 1983 at the Mejiro Stud in Date, Hokkaido.
 Her sire, Mogami was a new stallion co-owned by the Mejiro Group and the Symboli Farm.
-Her dam, Mejiro Hiryu, won six races in her career and is the half brother to Mejiro Eagle, winner of the 1978 Kyoto Shimbun Hai.
+Her dam, Mejiro Hiryu, won six races in her career and is the half sister to Mejiro Eagle, winner of the 1978 Kyoto Shimbun Hai.
 When she was a foal, she had issues in her hock, and had a quiet personality, leading to the people around her not expecting much.
 She became the first Mejiro horse to be trained by Shinji Okuhira, after no other trainer would take her and another filly in.

 After being raised at the Mejiro Stud, her hock issues gradually resolved as she became a two year old.
 In July 1985, she was officially given the name Mejiro Ramonu, and was moved to Hakodate Racecourse.
 The name is based on the Aiguille de l'Amone in the French Alps added to the Mejiro kanmei (eponym).
 When Okuhira first saw the horse, he didn't see the horse as one that stood out.
 However, her groom Kozo Kojima saw that she had a large abdomen, suggesting that she possessed a high level of cardiorespiratory function.
 As she was trained at Hakodate she showed great potential, and was later moved to Miho Training Center in Ibaraki Prefecture that fall.

 Racing career

-1985: Two year old season
+1985: Two-year-old season

 Mejiro Ramonu ran her first race on October 13, 1985, at a maiden race covering a dirt track of 1400 meters at Tokyo Racecourse with Futoshi Kojima as her jockey, of which she won handily.

 She was then entered in to her first graded race, the Keisei Hai Sansai Stakes held on November 3.
 She was anticipated to race against the then-undefeated Dyna Actress, but she was scratched beforehand.
 On the day of the race she was the most favored to win, surpassing even Daishin Fubuki, who was a colt.
-However, she became agitated soon after the start after bumping in to another horse, and lost momentum, finishing fourth in a five-way race.
+However, she became agitated soon after the start after bumping into another horse, and lost momentum, finishing fourth in a five-way race.

 After the race, she briefly suffered from colic and periostitis, but soon recovered.
-She soon returned to racing, with her being entered in to an allowance race that she won with a one length lead.
+She soon returned to racing, with her being entered into an allowance race that she won with a one length lead.
 Two weeks later, she won her first graded race in the TV Tokyo Sho Sansai Himba Stakes.
-Her time, 1:34.9, was seldom heard of at the time as the only other two year old in Japan in history at the time that managed to run a mile in less than 1:35 was her, Maruzensky, and Colonel Lancer.
+Her time, 1:34.9, was seldom heard of at the time, as the only other two year olds in Japan in history at the time that managed to run a mile in less than 1:35 were her, Maruzensky, and Colonel Lancer.